arav06/aws-fundies/aws-services-fundamentals.md

 As of 2021, there are 25 regions(approx).
 Examples: ap-south-1, us-east-1

-Our region is displayed in the top right corner, next to your username
+Our region is displayed in the top right corner, next to the username

 Upon clicking on it, we can see the other regions and their short forms